mohit99093/SRIM/README.md

 -  frontend with React, material ui
 -  backend with nodejs express js,
 -  database with Mongodb
+-  for Detail understanding already attched report and  poster

 ## Backend : -